 Halesworth's heritage trees are shown in Figure 4.8 and on the Policies Map.
-Proposals for development of land on or immediately adjacent to a heritage tree are encouraged to preserve the tree and avoid damage to its root structure.
+Proposals for development of land on or immediately adjacent to a heritage tree should preserve the tree and avoid damage to its root structure.

 Actions to 'green' Halesworth